cooperdk/XXX-Folder-Flattener/README.md

 -h, --help: Prints this help text

--s, --simulate: Simulates the operation, nothing is deleted or moved
+-s, --simulate: Simulates the operation, nothing is deleted or moved.
+Run this first if unsure of what will happen

 -v, --verbose: Verbosity on (lots of text will be printed, pass it to a log by ending the command with " > log.txt"